 While average CPA is pretty easy to digest, advertisers can also make use of Targeted CPA, a bidding technique applied during campaign set up.
 Targeted CPA helps advertisers set bids automatically to get as many conversions as possible, based on a set CPA determined by the advertisers’ budget.

-However, to make use of targeted CPA you have to understand different bidding strategies, setup conversion tracking and have at least 30 conversions in the last 30 days.
-To learn more about setting up targeted CPA, see best practices on Google support here.
+However, to make use of targeted CPA you have to understand different bidding strategies, set up conversion tracking and have at least 30 conversions in the last 30 days.

 6. Conversion Rate (CVR)

 Conversion rate is not only an indicator of campaign success, it is the reason PPC marketers are hired in the first place.